Sieboldianus/TagMaps/README.md

      - **DLC** - Total distinct locations
 3. The filtered data that is used for tagmaps can be exported using `tagmaps.write_cleaned_data()`.
-   Since this will remove all terms/tags/emoji that do not appear in the top 1000 (e.g.) occurring global list of terms, this will produce a highly pseudo-anonymized set of information, with only collectively relevant terms remaining.
+   Since this will remove all terms/tags/emoji that do not appear in the top 1000 (e.g.) occurring global list of terms, this will produce a highly pseudonymized set of information, with only collectively relevant terms remaining.
-   The default value (1000) can be adjusted using `max_items` arg, e.g. the smaller max_items, the higher is the effect of anonymization/generalization.
+   The default value (1000) can be adjusted using the `max_items` argument, e.g. the smaller max_items, the higher is the effect of anonymization/generalization.

 ## Code